lungoruscello/PyGridAgg/README.md

 ax = agg.plot()
 ```

-## Defining Grid Layouts

-You can choose between two different grid layouts:

-* **SquareGridLayout**: is restricted to have the same width and height as well as the same number of columns and rows.
-* **FlexibleGridLayout**: allows you to set the overall width and height and the number of columns
-and rows independently of each other.

-For both layout types, you can set the *grid bounds* in three ways:

-1. by specifying a **bounding box** (using the default `__init__`);
-2. by specifying the **centre coordinate and side dimensions** of the grid (using `from_centroid`);
-3. by providing **template points** whose bounding box is used to *infer* the appropriate
-grids limits (using `from_points`).

 ## Further details

 ### Out-of-bounds points

 Points located outside the grid bounds do not affect the data aggregation.
+However, aggregator
-However, aggregator classes will always issue a warning when out-of-bounds
-points are present, unless you silence this warning explicitely (`warn_out_of_bounds=True`).
+classes will issue a warning when out-of-bounds points are present.
+To silence this warning,
+set `warn_out_of_bounds=True` when instantiating an aggregator class.

-### Column and row indexes
+### Points' column and row indexes

 You can access the column and row indexes of points using the `grid_col_ids`
-and `row_col_ids` attributes of an aggregator.
-Points located outside the grid limits are marked with
+and `row_col_ids` attributes of an aggregator instance.
+Points located outside the grid bounds
-a column and row index of -1.
+receive a column and row index of -1.

 ### Coordinate Reference Systems

-PyGridAgg aims to be as lightweight as possible and does not depend on GIS libraries
+PyGridAgg aims to be as lightweight as possible.
+It does not depend on GIS libraries
 like `pyproj` or `geopandas`.
 As such, users need to handle transformations between coordinate
-reference systems themselves and no sanity checks are performed on user-provided coordinates.
+reference systems themselves.
+No sanity checks are performed on user-provided coordinates.

 ## Requirements